withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Medium
 - **Size:** Medium

 The "Tutorials" pages include learning-oriented guides on Astro and its features.
-These pages are especially seen by beginner Astro developers, containing a more restrained use of complex terminology in small to medium-sized pages.
+These pages are especially seen by beginner Astro developers, complex terminology is kept to a minimum, and what is there is well-explained for beginners in small to medium-sized pages.

-Despite tutorial pages, or rather, "lessons", not being big, they increment from each other, demanding more of translators and reviewers to keep a consistent language across all pages.
-We recommend tackling tutorials with a team of 3 to 4 people at least.
+Even though these pages may be small, they are cummulative, demanding more of translators and reviewers to keep a consistent language across all pages.
+Translators may need to look at past or future pages to ensure that they are using a consistent vocuabulary and phrasing.
 Tutorials are also constantly updated based on user feedback, meaning changes are more frequent but generally lesson-specific.

+Reminder: You are welcome to update existing tutorial translations, but you must seek guidance before starting to translate a tutorial that does not yet exist.

 #### Basics